KeikoShimizu/APIHub/packages/example/README.md

 export default App;
 ```

 **2. Inplement Local Switcher menu on header**

 - Import `ApiHubLanguageSwitcher` component from `layer7-apihub/src/ApiHubLanguageSwitcher.js` in the file you want to implement.

+This is tied across the entire BeSafe Bank app, so changing the language will apply throughout the app.

 ```
 import { ApiHubLanguageSwitcher } from 'layer7-apihub';
 ```

 **3. Set new contents inside i18n (English, French, and Spanish)**
-- Modify the language objects inside of `layer7-apihub/src/i18n`.
+- Create the language objects for landing page inside of `layer7-apihub/src/i18n`.
 Currently in BeSafe Bank app, we have 3 language options English, French and Spanish.

         layer7-apihub/
         |-- src/